top of page

 Our experience with these beetles began with a very common blue/white genetic line, but we have since kept black/white, pure blue, green\pink and brown\orange.
 Many of these colour variations came to us from other breeders which we bred with varying success.

-We have now decided to focus on our own colour mix of a blue\orange variety and black\orange variety.
+We have now decided to focus on more selective colour traits from our own breeding.
+The first is a colour mix of a blue\orange variety and black\orange variety.
 Both of these have orange elytra with very minimal white markings and a bold blue or black thorax with striking white lines.

 bottom of page